Basic Time Complexity

 array.

-Our algorithm only uses two variables, i
+Our algorithm only uses the variables i

 and j

-We just need to recognize that when we see nested for loops, the time complexity is .
+Simply put: When you see nested for loops, the time complexity is .

 void exampleFn(int n) {